Great Break (Soviet Union): Industrialization

 While collectivization did not meet with much success, industrialization during the Great Break did.
-Stalin announced his first Five-Year-Plan for industrialization in 1928.
+Stalin announced his first Five-Year Plan for industrialization in 1928.
 The goals of his plan were unrealistic – for example, he wished to increase worker productivity by 110 percent.
-Yet even though the country was not able to meet these overambitious goals, it still did increase output to an impressive extent.
+Yet even though the country was not able to meet these overambitious goals, it still did considerably increase the industrial output.

 Industrialization involved expanding the numbers of factories and construction projects such as dams, railways, and canals.
-Examples of well-publicized construction projects at the time are the completion in June 1930 of a huge tractor factory at Stalingrad and a hydroelectric power station on the Dnepr River.
-The Soviets also built a city based around metallurgical processing, called Magnitogorsk.
+Examples of well-publicized construction projects at the time are the completion in June 1930 of a huge tractor factory in Stalingrad and the Dnieper Hydroelectric Station.

 The increased number of projects meant an increased demand for workers, and as a result the Soviet state did not experience any unemployment during the Great Break.